-ERB New Europe Holding B.V. is part of and acts as a holding Company for investments within Eurobank S.A.
+ERB New Europe Holding B.V. is part of and acts as a holding Company for investments within Eurobank Ergasias services and Holdings S.A.
+Group.
 The Company's objectives are:

-- a. to incorporate, to participate in, and to conduct the management of other companies and enterprises; - b. to render administrative, technical, financial, economic or managerial services to other companies, persons and enterprises; - c. to acquire, to dispose of, to manage and to commercialise moveable and immoveable property and other goods, including patents, trademark rights, licenses, permits and other industrial property rights; - d. to borrow and to lend money, to act as surety or guarantor in any other manner, and to bind itself solely and jointly or otherwise in addition to or on behalf of others.
+a. to incorporate, to participate in, and to conduct the management of other companies and enterprises;

+b. to render administrative, technical, financial, economic or managerial services to other companies, persons and enterprises;

+c. to acquire, to dispose of, to manage and to commercialise moveable and immoveable property and other goods, including patents, trademark rights, licenses, permits and other industrial property rights;

+d. to borrow and to lend money, to act as surety or guarantor in any other manner, and to bind itself solely and jointly or otherwise in addition to or on behalf of others.